fubarhouse/brand/README.md

 Installation is [standard](https://drupal.org/documentation/install/modules-themes/modules-7) for Drupal 7 modules.

+Module permissions should be dressed immediately, settings should be assessed for functional relevance, and caches should be cleared before use.

 ## Configuration

 * After installation, allocate permissions as required.
+* Clear the menu caches.
 * Determine if theme controls need to be disabled.
 If you do not do this, themes will not be available to you when creating Brands.
 * If applicable, add the themes to the available theme list or disable the theme control on the settings form.
 * Under the menu for User Interface, find the link to the Brand module.